kalapitus/express-mongo-api/README.md

 }
 ```

-**Note**: For all endpoints that require authentication (e.g., updating or deleting resources), include a Bearer token in the `Authorization` header:
+# Note: For all endpoints under `Clients`, `Drivers` and `Rides`, a valid Bearer token must be included in the `Authorization` header for authentication:

 ```http
 Authorization: Bearer <your-token-here>